Reader: Frequently Asked Questions

 You can find your custom Reader email address in Reader a variety of places.

-How do I customize my custom Reader email address to make it easier to remember?
+Can I change my custom Reader email address to make it easier to remember?

 How do I forward emails to Reader?